srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 Pretty scary stuff, innit?
 Any Network Engineer/Admin understands the importance of SSH in their daily work.
 It's the most common way to access network devices, and it's the most secure way to do so.
 Is it now?

 On December 18th 2023, a group of researchers from the Ruhr University Bochum publicly disclosed a new attack ([CVE-2023-48795: General Protocol Flaw][cve]) on SSH protocol, called [Terrapin][terrapin].
-Targeting the very best SSH Binary Packet Protocol researches proved that an attacker can remove an arbitrary amount of messages sent by the client or server at the beginning of the secure channel without the client or server noticing it.
+Targeting the very best SSH Binary Packet Protocol researchers proved that an attacker can remove an arbitrary amount of messages sent by the client or server at the beginning of the secure channel without the client or server noticing it.

 But what does it mean to us, Network Engineers?
 Do we need to rush the vendors patching the SSH servers in their NOSes?
 Let's figure it out.